Illustration of sustainable energy sources including solar, wind, biofuel, and natural gas.

 Competitive Landscape

 SNG is currently a pioneer and mind-blowing invention in the industry landscape with its proprietary process for transforming natural gas into solid natural gas products.
 Therefore, the company does not have any direct competitors.
-However, other forms of energy sources, both renewable and non-renewable, can still be assessed as potential competitors because they have been so long-established and entrenched within countries’ infrastructure.
-In addition, some “green” energy sources can be considered to actually have a surprisingly large negative effect on the greenhouse effect and global warming due to the manufacturing of parts.
-The following are competitors for SNG with the strengths and weaknesses outlined for each.
+However, other forms of energy sources, both renewable and non-renewable, can still be assessed as potential competitors:

 Biofuel Energy

-Biofuel energy comes from sources such as ethanol, biodiesel, biomass, wood chips, municipal waste, and more.
-It has several advantages over fossil fuels, most notably the fact that it pollutes less during burning and is cheaper to produce.
-In addition, it is able to be produced by any country and is a renewable energy source.
-However, it also has some negatives associated with its use.
-Biofuel energy still results in emissions including CO2, CO, and sulfur.
+Biofuel energy results in emissions including CO2, CO, and sulfur.
 Ashes from its burning contains harmful metals such as cadmium and lead.
 In addition, it is less efficient than fossil fuels and increases the carbon footprint due to needing cultivation and harvest of crops in addition to the destruction of forests for crop plantation.
 Production costs are also higher than those of fossil fuels.

 Geothermal Energy

-Geothermal energy is a renewable resource that is considered a good method when used for heating and cooling.
-Positives associated with this energy source are that its use does not burn fuels, it creates smaller amounts of CO2 and sulfur components than fossil fuels, and it has a small carbon footprint.
-In addition, it is a reliable and predictable energy source.
-However, negatives are also associated with it.
+Geothermal energy is not a practical and it does not constitute a global energy solution.
 In extreme cases, geothermal power plants may cause earthquakes.
 It also comes with high upfront costs and is difficult to sustain due to needing reservoirs to be properly monitored and managed.

 Hydropower

-Hydropower does not pollute water and air and is considered renewable, flexible, and highly reliable.
-However, it also comes with downsides.
-It forces the relocation of people and animals, may alter the flow and temperature of water, and may lower the level of dissolved oxygen in the water.
+Hydropower forces the relocation of people and animals, may alter the flow and temperature of water, and may lower the level of dissolved oxygen in the water.
 This change, in turn, may result in disturbed river habitats and fish populations, in addition to the creation of methane.
 Also, hydropower is affected by droughts and is a more expensive source of energy.

 Petroleum